 The identity of the profile.

-See mutual friends.
+Mutual friends.

-Look at the contents of the Facebook wall page.
+The contents of the Facebook wall page.

 Facebook has changed communication behavior in humans.
 As explained in the CMC, environmental space is when individuals communicate with other individuals mediated by electronic technology.
-CMC has made people do not need to meet face to face to connect but face to face virtually through a computer screen (Griffin, 2012).
-CMC can also improve multimedia communication in nature, namely communication that involves various elements of feeling and the attractiveness of our five senses.
-This research has explained Facebook users that intensity of communication among community members (Bening Society) creates a close relationship between them even though they have not known each other before.
-The length of time Facebook users communicate and interact encourages openness between them.
-As Sheldon's research found that there is a positive correlation between the time spent using Facebook and the level of social relationships (Sheldon, K. M., Abad, N., & Hinsch, 2011).
+CMC has reduced the need for individuals to meet face to face to connect, and instead allows people to face each other virtually through a computer screen (Griffin, 2012).
+CMC can also improve multimedia communication in nature, namely through communication that involves various elements of feeling and the use of our five senses.
+This research has explained how Facebook users experience that intensity of communication among community members (Bening Society) to create close relationships even though they have not known each other before.
+The length of time in which Facebook users communicate and interact encourages openness between them.
+As Sheldon's research found, that there is a positive correlation between the time spent using Facebook and the level of social relationships (Sheldon et al., 2011).

 CMC interactivity makes the computer a responsive and reflective tool.
 CMC has good synchronicity, meaning that communication is fast and can also obtain feedback quickly.
 Finally, CMC is hypertextual, meaning that communication is not linear (one way).
-CMC's characteristics have made it easier for internet users (social media Facebook) to feel comfortable in building communication and fostering social relationships in the world.
-Netizens find it easy to open friendships and open up to other individuals, even though they don't meet physically, even though they are geographically far apart.
+CMC's characteristics have made it easier for internet users (social media and Facebook) to feel comfortable in building communication and fostering social relationships in the world.
+Netizens find it easy to make friendships and open up to other individuals, even though they don't meet physically or if they are geographically far apart.

 This study indicates that women have more openness when they communicate and interact with their friends in cyberspace.
-Facebook has provided opportunities for users to share reciprocally, like face-to-face communication.
+Facebook has provided opportunities for users to share reciprocally, such as through face-to-face communication.

-The existence of the internet that has succeeded in giving birth to social media applications can make it easier for users to interact and communicate.
+The existence of the internet has succeeded in giving birth to social media applications to make it easier for users to interact and communicate.
 The loss of individual identity and non-verbality is not a barrier for users to interact and communicate in cyberspace.
 This research also reveals that netizens easily accept friendship requests by looking at a makeshift identity on the Facebook profile.
 This condition is very different when individuals communicate face-to-face.
-In face-to-face communication, the individual will judge from the visible and attached non-verbal to other individuals to assess whether the relationship can be built or not.
+In face-to-face communication, the individual will judge from the visible and attached non-verbal factors to other individuals to assess whether the relationship can be built or not.
 Individuals consider many factors in communicating with other individuals in face-to-face communication.

 As in this research, it found that by not going through "introductions," Facebook users can become members of the online community only through the same hobbies and gender.
-As members of the community, they can immediately communicate intensely, and in a while, they have become close as if they had met physically.
+As members of the community, they can immediately communicate intensely, and in a while, the friendship becomes as close as if they had met physically.

 The Social Information Processing Theory (SIPT) reveals that with a long time and the opportunity to interact, one can form relationships between individuals in an online environment.
-Seeing the intensity of communication on the “Bening Society” Facebook community account has made every member believe that they have new good friends.
-Conversations that occur in each post or are just a sign of "like" on the post become social information for each community member to assess new friends in the community.
+Seeing the intensity of communication on the “Bening Society” Facebook community account has made every member believe that they have new, good friends.
+Conversations that occur in each post or even a "like" on a post become social information for each community member to assess new friends in the community.
 In the end, members of the "Bening Society" community feel they are in the right neighborhood and in line with their wishes.